El Portal Porcelana

 I'm constantly getting emails from collectors wanting identifications of and information about their Nadal figurines, sometimes complaining that the company is not responsive to their questions.
 Sorry, but I, too, have found this company a difficult nut to crack.
 If anyone out there in cyberspace has one or more old retail catalogs for Nadal that they'd be willing to copy and send to me, I could do a Nadal web catalog here on "El Portal Porcelana."
 Please email me if you could help with that info.
 In the interim, a picture catalog of all their current issues can be found on their own web site (click on the company link above.)
 Sorry...I'd help if I could, but that's the best I can do for now.
 So please don't email me asking for particular Nadal figurine IDs. :o)

 Nadal doesn't appear to have a strong export presence outside Spain and the UK.
-The lack of global market penetration would go some way to explain why these very expensive-to-make figurines seem to go for next to nothing on eBay - making them a great collecting opportunity for those who want something beautiful and don't care a great deal about resale, at least in the short to mid-term.
+The lack of global market penetration would go some way to explaining why these very expensive-to-make figurines seem to go for next to nothing on eBay - making them a great collecting opportunity for those who want something beautiful and don't care a great deal about resale, at least in the short to mid-term.
 (I am not prescient enough to predict the long term prospects for Nadal secondary market values - beyond noting that one of the reasons Lladró has been so relatively successful as a secondary market phenomenon is its international retail market and the global reputation and brand recognition resulting from that presence.)

 This enchanting little miss is Nadal's "Dreamy Afternoon," priced at $210.

-(Please note a possible source of confusion: Nadal porcelain in Spain is not the same company as the Lladró secondary market dealership in the United states owned by a family that happens to have the same surname.
-[Click on the favorite links page on the left border to find a link to the web site for this Lladró dealership, "Porcelain Splendor," a respected source for secondary market Lladró and which has been in business for a long time.])
+(Please note a possible source of confusion: Nadal porcelain in Spain is not the same company as the Lladró secondary market dealership in the United States that was owned by a family that happened to have the same surname.That US-based company sold Lladró products and was a respected source for secondary market Lladró for many years though I believe it is no longer in business.)

 Back to Top of Page · Back Home · Contact Us